 Since 2012, ShelterBox has supported 41,460 households displaced by the conflict in Syria.

-Today, there are millions more living in Syria and neighboring countries like Iraq who have no shelter, nowhere to go and no hope for the future.
+We have supported over 45,000 families affected by the conflict in Syria.
+But there are millions more living in Syria and neighbouring countries who have no shelter, nowhere to go, and no hope for the future.

 ShelterBox continues to respond

 Since the 2011 protests in Syria escalated into civil war, the conflict has led to the displacement of 13 million Syrians.

 The war has spilled over into Iraq and destabilized neighboring countries, leading to the displacement of a further 3.2 million people in Iraq.
 The United Nations Refugee Agency has described it as the greatest humanitarian crisis since the end of the Second World War.
 ShelterBox has been supporting displaced people either by means of deployed Response Teams where possible, or remote partnered approach as necessary, since 2012.

 56% of the Syrian population have been forced to leave their homes

 A mother and her children carry a ShelterKit in war-torn Aleppo

 Responding to Crises Within a Crisis